-This free and confidential service, delivered by Remploy and funded by the Department for Work and Pensions is available to any employees with depression, anxiety, stress or other mental health issues affecting their work.
+This confidential service delivered by Remploy is funded by the Department for Work and Pensions and is available at no charge to any employees with depression, anxiety, stress or other mental health issues affecting their work.

 Our specialist advisors provide:

-- Tailored work-focused mental health support for six months
+- Tailored work-focused mental health support for nine months

 - Suitable coping strategies